ZwerG-MaX/pinkstarcoin-gui/README.md

-## About inbestcoin
+## About pinkstarcoin

-inbestcoin is a cryptocurrency focused on providing a decentralized mechanism of exchange, and anonymity via untraceable and unlinkable transactions.
+pinkstarcoin is a cryptocurrency focused on providing a decentralized mechanism of exchange, and anonymity via untraceable and unlinkable transactions.

 You can read more about it at https://coin.inbest.cloud

-## About inbestcoin-gui
+## About pinkstarcoin-gui

-This in a multi platform GUI wallet for inbestcoin.
+This is a multi-platform GUI wallet for pinkstarcoin.

-## Building inbestcoin-gui
+## Building pinkstarcoin-gui

 ### 1. Clone wallet sources

 ```
-git clone git@github.com:inbestcoin/inbestcoin-gui.git
+git clone git@github.com:mtl1979/pinkstarcoin-gui.git
 ```

 ### 2. Update git submodules